silvexgit/alb-web-memcached/README.md

 All Rights reserved
 esilva@silvex.com

-Use at your own risk and is provided ASIS without any kind of warranties.
+Use at your own risk and is provided As-Is without any kind of warranties.

 This Creates an AWS stack in the us-west-2 region consisting of:
     Application Load Balancer
     Three web servers in three different availability zone (AZ) A three node ElastiCache cluster using AWS memcache.

-The user excuting this code needs to have AWS keys with full admin (root) access.
+The user executing this code needs to have AWS keys with full admin (root) access.
-It takes about 6 minutes for the stack to be fully deployed, but it takes longer to destroy.
+It takes about 6 minutes for the stack to be fully deployed, but it takes a bit longer to destroy.

 I used a free tier account to avoid being charged to develop this code.
 Thus the reason for not providing any auto scaling.

 It creates a VPC with public subnets (172.16.33.[1-3] and private subnets 172.16.33.[4-6].
-  The public subnets hosts the EC2 instances (Amazon Linux2) with httpd enabled along the php 7.3 library to connect to the memcache cluster.
+  The public subnets hosts the EC2 instances (Amazon Linux2) with httpd enabled along the PHP 7.3 library to connect to the memcache cluster.
+It will discovert the memcache automatically.

   The bash setup-ec2.sh script has all of the steps to configure the EC2s to use the ElastiCache.